What is stormwater?

 When can I apply to the Stormwater Management Fund?

-Applications can be submitted at any time.
-There is no call or invitation for applications.
+Applications for Category A and B projects can be submitted at any time.
+Applications for Category C projects can be made when there is a call for applications.
+The most recent round closed on 13 September 2021.
 For more information, see the Stormwater Management Fund Guide for Applicants.